Kirkland Diapers vs Huggies Diapers

 Now that we know how the properties of Kirkland diapers vs Huggies diapers compare, let’s look at what most parents are concerned about: the price!

-Secret #3: You can buy Kirkland diapers on Amazon
+Secret Tip!
+You can buy Kirkland diapers on Amazon

 Yup.
 I thought I’d have to be a Costco member to buy their brand of diapers.
 Turns out, you can buy Kirkland diapers at a Costco store or on Costco’s website if you’re a member.
-Or, on Amazon if you aren’t!
-I recommend checking both options to see which is cheaper.
-If you are willing to sign up for Target or Amazon’s subscription service, or have an Amazon or Target credit card, be sure to factor in those savings!
+Or, check the price of Kirkland Diapers on Amazon!

 Conclusions: Kirkland diapers vs Huggies diapers

 Personally, I’ve found that both Kirkland and Huggies diapers work great for me and my baby.
 Since Kirkland diapers are a little cheaper, they’re my top choice right now!
 However, Costco is kind of out of my way, so I do buy Huggies when I’m not able to get to Costco.
 What experiences have you had with Kirkland vs Huggies diapers?
 What other brands would you like to see reviewed?

 PS: Bonus!
 A sort of defective Kirkland diaper!

 I picked out a Kirkland diaper and Huggies diaper to compare the tabs, and was really confused when I looked at the Kirkland diaper!
 It actually had two tabs on one of the sides!